Student Health Center: Notice of Privacy Practices

 All other uses and disclosures, not described in this notice, require your signed authorization.
-You may revoke your authorization at any time with a written statement to the SCH HIPPA Compliance Officer.
+You may revoke your authorization at any time with a written statement to the SHC HIPPA Compliance Officer.

 - Your Individual Rights - You have the following rights concerning your health information.
 A request to